SpaceinvaderOne/RetroNASinabox/README.md

 ![Template image](https://github.com/SpaceinvaderOne/RetroNASinabox/raw/main/readme%20images/template_apply.png)

-6. Container will run.
+6. The container will run.
 There is no webui.
-You can see the progress from clicking on log.
-Container will run for a couple of minutes.
-Click on the Unraid VM tab
+You can see the progress from clicking on the container log from the Unraid docker tab.
+The container will run for a couple of minutes then stop when done.
+(There is no need for the container to run again or it doesnt need to be running to use the RetroNAS vm)
-7. You will see the vm there.
+7. Click on the Unraid VM tab.
+You will see the vm there.
 Start by clicking Start with console (VNC)

 ![vm image](https://github.com/SpaceinvaderOne/RetroNASinabox/raw/main/readme%20images/vm_tab.png)